 Franciscans Refuse to Hand Over Parishes

 The Franciscans were understandably reluctant to make this transfer.
 They had heroically defended and preserved Catholicism in the region for four centuries, despite Turkish oppression.
 Over the centuries they had begun to think of the parishes as their own and of themselves as the rightful pastors of the Herzegovinian people.
 Yet this transfer was necessary as part of the process of settling diocesan clergy into parishes once an area begins to emerge from missionary status.
-World War I and World War II interrupted this transfer of property, but in the 1940's the Bishops of the three diocese of Herzegovina began to get more adamant in their insistence that the parishes be handed over to diocesan clergy, and while many Franciscans complied with the bishops' wishes, many did not.
+World War I and World War II interrupted this transfer of property, but in the 1940's the Bishops of the three dioceses of Herzegovina began to get more adamant in their insistence that the parishes be handed over to diocesan clergy, and while many Franciscans complied with the bishops' wishes, many did not.

 By the end of the 1940's, the two Franciscan provinces still held 63 of 79 parishes in the dioceses of Vrhbosna and Mostar.
 The tumultuous years of the Second Vatican Council brought more chaos, and int he early 1970's the friars of Herzegovina became more aggressive in their resistance to the bishops, forming alliances and organizations that openly flouted the bishops' authority and resisted the diocesan take-overs.
 Many lay people joined these organizations of dissent as well, despite the Vatican's support for the bishops' side in the controversy.